 The Secretary has 6 sets that the chapters can borrow for up to a period of three weeks.
 We suggest that you start with Ride Like a Pro first.

-If the chapter has a plan on viewing them, the three week time frame is enough time.
+If the chapter has a plan on viewing them, the three-week time frame is enough time.
 They should have a place and time set before requesting the DVDs.
-This not intended to take the place of the MSF experienced rider course and all chapters should be encouraged to take that course.
+This is not intended to take the place of the MSF experienced rider course and all chapters should be encouraged to take that course.

 Ride Like A Pro ==== 1 hour and 46 minutes

 The chapter President is to request the video from the International Secretary.
 The chapter will be sent one DVD at a time.
 Please remember that these are free for any chapter to borrow on a first-come basis.

 Introduction to the DVDs

 A “Motorman” is the term used in police circles to identify a motorcycle cop, or any law enforcement officer assigned to the motorcycle division.
 Prior to becoming a Motor Officer, I rode for enjoyment for about 25 years.
 I considered myself an average to maybe a little above average rider.
 I had received no formal training up to that point.